• Skip to main content

 Active Or Passive Electronics

 A lot of basses come with active electronics.
-The main traits of this setup include a more powerful output, as well as the ability to plug directly into a PA system and get a good amp-like tone.
+The main traits of active basses include a more powerful output, as well as the ability to plug directly into a PA system and get a good amp-like tone.
 They’re also known for having a stronger and “sharper” attack.

 On the other hand, passive electronics come with a reduced output signal strength and have a smoother attack.
 Neither of these setups is considered better or worse.
 It just comes down to what individual players prefer.

-One “advantage” of passive electronics is that you don’t have to replace the battery.
-Some basses have the option to blend or switch between active and passive tone, giving you a lot of tone-shaping options.
+One “advantage” of passive basses is that you don’t have to replace the battery.
+Some basses have the option to blend or switch between active eq and passive tone, giving you a lot of tone-shaping options.

 It’s also not unusual to see basses with only one pickup.